Donna Theodore: Personal life

 Theodore attended Amador Valley High School in Pleasanton, California.
-Theodore lives in Palm Springs, California, with her husband Don Martin, where they present a spiritual and motivational program called "Performing Artists Living Spiritually."
+Theodore lived in Palm Desert, California, with her husband Don Martin, where they presented a spiritual and motivational program called "Performing Artists Living Spiritually."

+She died on June 16, 2024 in Palm Desert, aged 82.
+She was survived by her husband, her brother, and extended family.

 Awards and honors

 Theodore won a Theater World Award and received a Tony Award nomination for her performance in the 1975 musical Shenandoah.

 She was the first person to receive a Drama Desk Award in the category of Outstanding Featured Actress in a Musical.
 Prior to the 1974–1975 awards, Drama Desk awards did not make distinctions between the sexes or musical versus dramatic roles.